koolkav1/angular6-firechat/README.md

 ## Section 7
 Code is complete with a major bug for the messages length property.
 The photo does not automatically load on the edit profile page without clicking the upload button.
 This needs to be fixed and then I would have a fully working application.

+## Updated
+now with peer to peer direct messaging.

 ## Create a Environments folder in src/environments
 include an evironments.ts file with the following code and insert your own Firebase project details:
 `export const environment = {